 The Benefits of Creatine Supplementation

 A position stand published in a 2017 issue of the Journal of the International Society of Sports Nutrition (JISSN) summarizes the potential benefits of appropriate supplementation with creatine.
 They include improvements in high-intensity exercise performance and possible improvements to post-exercise recovery, injury prevention, and rehabilitation from injuries.
-Creation even demonstrates possible neuroprotective effects.
+Creatine even demonstrates possible neuroprotective effects.

 In particular, an analysis published in the August 2016 issue of International Immunopharmacology reported on preliminary findings regarding creatine's effects "beyond the muscles."
 There, the researchers note that while the majority of creatine is stored in skeletal muscles, there's also a significant pool of creatine in the brain that may help protect against neurological disorders and trauma to the brain.